 Seeking Alpha aims to be a one stop shop for all of your financial research.
 As a result, they even offers subscribers features like daily newsletters, earnings call transcripts, and keeping track of your own portfolio within the platform.

 So as you can probably tell from the title, there are three different subscription levels for Seeking Alpha users.
 The first is the Basic Free subscription.
 Then there’s a Seeking Alpha Premium level.
 And finally a Seeking Alpha Pro level.
-Here’s a breakdown of what these will cost you:

-Basic Free Level of Seeking Alpha Access
+Basic Free Level

 - Stock analysis email alerts